Skip to content

 Parke’s Castle is a beautifully restored 17th-century plantation castle located on the shores of Lough Gill in County Leitrim, Ireland.
 Originally built by Sir Roger Parke around 1610, the castle stands on the site of an earlier 16th-century fortified tower house that belonged to the O’Rourke clan, who were the ruling Gaelic chieftains of the area.

-Visitors to Parke’s Castle can take a guided tour to learn about the history of the castle, the O’Rourke clan, and the Plantation of Ulster.
-The tour provides insights into the daily lives of the castle’s residents and the political context of the time.
+Visitors to Parke’s Castle can take a guided tour to learn about the castle’s history, the O’Rourke clan, and the Plantation of Ulster.
+The tour provides insights into the castle’s residents’ daily lives and the time’s political context.

 Visit Tubbercurry